azlato/require-js-sort/README.md

-# require-js-sort package
+# require-js-sort package for Atom editor

-Simple tool for sorting your "require" and "import x from" by file path.
+Simple Atom tool for sorting your "require" and "import x from" by file path.

 Example:
 This ...